harshalistalkar/SDE-Assignment/README.md

 This script will start running and will be ready to receive log entries.

-2. Running the Query Interface:
+2. Running the Query Interface.

 a.
 Modify and Extend the Query Interface Script: Take the provided Python script for the Query Interface (query_interface.py) and modify it according to your advanced feature requirements.
    You might need to add functionality for searching within date ranges, regex matching, combining filters, real-time updates, and role-based access control.